Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 - Thermal resistance of unheated space tool: For elements adjacent to an unheated space, Vulcan can help calculate the extra thermal resistance of that space (

 R_u) and write it back to the element.
 Use this where a wall, floor, or roof separates the heated dwelling from an unheated garage, loft, stairwell, or similar space.
 Pitched roofs can also be marked as unheated where the internal heat-transfer surface should be treated differently from the external roof pitch. - System and PCDB inputs: System elements can use product data from the Product Characteristics Database where available.
 This helps populate system inputs from a selected product, but users should still check that the selected product and linked system assumptions match the dwelling.
+For heat-pump PCDB products, Vulcan currently marks the mapping as ECaaS-only: it is intended for the ECaaS FHS profile and is not runnable in standard local FHS mode.
+For standard local runs, use a System preset or a complete heat-pump system definition.

 - Validation flags: "Critical" (red) errors prevent HEM runs.
 "Warning" (orange) errors may indicate gaps or inaccuracies.
 Note flags are horizontally scrollable.